-On this day in 1944, Hitler cheats death as a bomb planted in a briefcase goes off, but fails to kill him.
+On July 20, 1944, Hitler cheats death as a bomb planted in a briefcase goes off, but fails to kill him.

 High German officials had made up their minds that Hitler must die.
 He was leading Germany in a suicidal war on two fronts, and assassination was the only way to stop him.
 A coup d’etat would follow, and a new government in Berlin would save Germany from complete destruction at the hands of the Allies.